Miltonly/Streets/Gainer Crescent

 Which schools serve Gainer Crescent?

-Public elementary draws to Irma Coulson or Tiger Jeet Singh, both a five-minute drive.
-Catholic elementary is Our Lady of Fatima.
+Public elementary draws to Irma Coulson PS and Tiger Jeet Singh PS, both a five-minute drive; Catholic elementary is Our Lady of Fatima Catholic ES.
 Secondary catchment includes Milton District High School and Bishop P.F.
-Reding.
+Reding Catholic SS.

 How far is Gainer Crescent from Toronto?

-The drive to the Milton GO Station takes 14 minutes, and the full GO+TTC trip to Union Station runs about 74 minutes.
-Driving to Pearson takes roughly 32 minutes.
+The drive to Milton GO station takes about fourteen minutes, and the full GO train trip to Union Station runs roughly seventy-four minutes.

 What's the rental market like on Gainer Crescent?